• Skip to primary navigation

 My mom had a gas stove and her broiler was in the drawer under the oven.
 But no matter where it's located, your oven should have a broiling element.
 And it's easy to use.

 So I recommend using a stainless steel or aluminum cake pan.
-And adjust your oven rack to approximately six inches from the heat.
+Adjust your oven rack to approximately six inches from the heat.

 Once your cake is finished baking, turn off the oven and set the broiler to low.

-Spread the topping over the cake and place it under the broiler for about 2 - 4 minutes until browned.
+Spread the coconut pecan topping over the cake and place it under the broiler for about 2 - 4 minutes until browned.
 But keep your eye on it because it can quickly burn.

 • Use rolled oats instead of quick oats.